-Responding to the unprecedented aging trend in the population and significant structural issues facing the 55-year-old current building, the Edmonds Senior Center (ESC) is embarking on a $16M capital campaign to build a new state of the art, sustainable, model community facility that will serve citizens of all ages.
-Operating from early until late, the new center will be known as the “Edmonds Waterfront Center” and will be become the true gathering place for young and old.
+Responding to the unprecedented aging trend in the population and significant structural issues facing the 55-year-old current building, the Edmonds Senior Center (ESC) has embarked on a $16.5M capital campaign to build a new state of the art, sustainable, model community facility that will serve citizens of all ages.
+Operating from early until late, the new center is known as the “Edmonds Waterfront Center” and will be become the true gathering place for young and old.

-Public / Private Partnership - The project is a partnership, as envisioned in the City’s Strategic Action Plan (2013), between the City of Edmonds and ESC (a 501c3 nonprofit organization).
+The project is a partnership, as envisioned in the City’s Strategic Action Plan (2013), between the City of Edmonds and ESC (a 501c3 nonprofit organization).
+The Edmonds Senior Center owns the Edmonds Waterfront Center.
+We have a 55 year ground lease for the land under the building.
+The City of Edmonds owns the property (also designated as a Regional Park).
 During weekdays ESC will continue its dynamic and engaging programs for seniors.
-From 4:00 p.m. – 10:00 p.m. the City’s Parks and Recreation Department will offer a range of educational and recreational programs.
+From 4:00 p.m. – 10:00 p.m.
+Monday-Thursday the City’s Parks and Recreation Department will offer a range of educational and recreational programs.

-Design - The modern, northwest design will take fill advantage of the mountain and water view.
-Using an open design concept where possible, the building is being designed to offer maximum flexibility for current and future programs.
-Most spaces will be designed for multiple uses to accommodate different user groups and ongoing program innovation.
+The modern, northwest design takes full advantage of the mountain and water views.
+Using an open design concept where possible, the building is designed to offer maximum flexibility for current and future programs.
+Most spaces have been designed for multiple uses to accommodate different user groups and ongoing program innovation.

-Leadership - The project is being led by ESC’s Board of Directors and two of its committees: Building Committee (Chair Tony de Sam Lazaro, a retired Dean of Engineering at St. Martin’s University) and Capital Campaign (Co-Chairs: Gary Haakenson, 3-term Mayor, Rose Cantwell, Past President of ESC and Diane Buckshnis, City Council member).
+The project is being led by ESC’s Board of Directors and two of its committees: Building Committee (Chair Chuck Fritz) and Capital Campaign (Co-Chairs: Gary Haakenson, 3-term Mayor, Rose Cantwell, Past President of ESC and Diane Buckshnis, City Council member).
 Both committees have attracted remarkable retired and non-retired professionals with needed expertise and experience – engineering, geotechnical, construction, finance, fundraising and marketing.